-- To review the Home Language Surveys to identify potential LEP students who have not already been identified through parent/teacher referral, or LLAC survey. - To meet annually or more frequently if needed to monitor the LEP student's language, and to review annual Wida Access test results as well as academic progress, and provide information about LEP students and the ESOL program.
+To review the Home Language Surveys to identify potential LEP students who have not already been identified through Special Education screening, Parent/Teacher referral, or LLAC surveys.

-- To make recommendations for placement and program type, for Summer and for the next school year for ESOL students who have been screened in through the Wida screener as English as a Second or other language candidates. - To recommend modification of ESOL support services or reclassification of a student from limited English proficiency (LEP) - To review translatable materials for parents and guardians, as well as changes and revisions to the Lau plan. - To recommend and discuss direction and instructional objectives-with the ESOL teacher. - To notify parent/guardian (in a language they comprehend) in writing, or if necessary in person, of all decisions regarding their LEP child.
-It shall include the school's responsibility to provide a learning environment for LEP students, to administer the annual Access testing, as well as their right to appeal. - To recommend revisions to the Lisbon School Department's Lau Plan for action by Superintendent and School Committee.
+- To require the administration of multi-criteria evaluations to potential LEP students annually. - To make determinations from multi-criteria evaluations about placement, programming services, time of delivery of services, and types of programs for LEP students. - To meet annually, or more frequently if needed, to monitor the LEP student's language and academic progress. - To meet with the entire school staff to provide information about LEP students and the ESL Program. - To make recommendations for placement and program type for summer and for the next school year. - To recommend modification of ELL support services or reclassification of a students from limited English proficiency (LEP) to full English proficiency (FEP). - To recommend and discuss direction and instructional objectives for the ESL teacher. - To continue annual monitoring for two years after an LEP student's reclassification to full English proficiency. - To notify parent/guardian (in a language they comprehend) in writing, or if necessary in person, of all decisions regarding their LEP child and their right to appeal. - To recommend revisions to the Lisbon School Department's Lau Plan for action by the Superintendent and School Committee.